Who can use SEED?

 SEED is for everyone who wants to:

-- learn more about the environment in a particular area
+- learn more about the NSW environment in a particular area.

-- see the data that is being used to make environmental decisions
+- see the data that is being used in environmental decision making.

-- manage land and ensure its long-term sustainability
+- manage land and coastlines to ensure its long-term sustainability.

 - help protect our environmental and cultural heritage.